Knape/vulgar.js/README.md

 vulgar.toFraction('¼ liter of water'); // => '1/4 liter of water'
 vulgar.toDecimal('¼ cups of milk'); // => '0.25 cups of milk'
 ```

+## Methods

+At the moment vulgar.js has two methods, one for converting vulgar to fractions and one for converting either vulgar or fraction to decimal.

+#### `toFraction`
+Takes a string containing a vulgar and convert it to a fraction.
+The method will always return its original text with only the vulgar converted

+#### `toDecimal`
+Takes a string containing a vulgar or a fraction and convert it to a decimal.
+The method will always return its original text with only the vulgar or the fraction converted

 ## License